pitkant/fennica/inst/examples/publicationyear.md

 ### Publication frequency

 Publication frequency information is available for 1220 documents (2%).
 The links are invalid if the lists are empty.
+The (estimated annual) frequencies are converted to plain text according to their closest match in [this table](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/frequency_conversions.csv).

 [Publication frequency accepted](output.tables/publication_frequency_accepted.csv)